GoogleChrome/developer.chrome.com/site/en/articles/high-definition-css-color-guide/index.md

 made to hold that range of particles.

 Here's an interactive visual of what I mean.
-Point, drag and zoom around in this demo of an RGB cube filled with color particles.
+Point, drag and zoom around in this demo of color spaces filled with color particles.
+Then change the color space, or color model as they call it in this demo, to see a visualization of other spaces.

-{% Codepen { user: 'web-dot-dev', id: 'gOjrLwm' } %}
+{% Codepen { user: 'meodai', id: 'zdgXJj' } %}

-Use color gamuts to talk about a range of colors, like low/narrow range gamut vs high/wide range gamut.
-Use color spaces to talk about arrangements of color, syntax used to grab a color, manipulate color and interpolate through color.
+- Use **color gamuts** to talk about a range of colors, like low range or narrow gamut versus high range or wide gamut.
+- Use **color spaces** to talk about arrangements of color, syntax used to specify a color, manipulate color and interpolate through color.

 <figure>
   {% Img